 …you claim to be so wise in Christ!
 We are weak, but you are so powerful!
 You are honored, but we are ridiculed. – 1 Corinthians 4:10b

-Paul warned the Corinthian Church of how destructive their arrogance and pride was becoming.
+Paul warned the church of how destructive their arrogance and pride was becoming.
 He cared about these believers and he wanted them to serve God and not their own selfish ambitions.
 He knew they needed accountability in order to stay focused on the gospel and not on themselves.
 Paul’s words of instruction and warning to the Church in Corinth are helpful for all of us to listen to as well.

 Some of you have become arrogant, thinking I will not visit you again.
 But I will come – and soon – if the Lord lets us, and then I’ll find out whether these arrogant people just give pretentious speeches or whether they really have God’s power.
 For the Kingdom of God is not just a lot of talk; it is living by God’s power.
 Which do you choose?
 Should I come with a rod to punish you, or should I come with love and a gentle spirit. – 1 Corinthians 4:18-21